abul-kalam-mari/helping_hand/README.md

 ## Getting started

-Add this plugin with this command '''flutter pub add helping_hand'''
+Add this plugin with this command
+'''bash flutter pub add helping_hand'''

 ## Usage